Public-Health-Scotland/end-of-life-pub/sop/sop.md

 Some manual steps are required to finish off the markdown documents.
 Once these changes have been made, it is fine to save over the file produced by the markdown script, as these can be reproduced if need be.
 Also note that if you are using Word 2016, you may get an error message when opening the report document (see [Issue #9](/../../issues/9)).
 If you click through these errors, indicating that yes you want to recover the document, all content should display correctly.
 It's unclear what is causing this, however the final output is unafffected.

 * Summary
-   * Highlight the first three lines of the header; from "Percentage" to "31 March *year* to *year*".
+   * It is not automatically formatted, highlight the first three lines of the header; from "Percentage" to "31 March *year* to *year*".
 Change line spacing to 1.15 and select Remove Space Before Paragraph.
 This will alter the spacing so that the chart and footnote also fits on the first page of the document.
    * Centre the chart.

 * Report
-   * Edit date in header: Double click the header and update the embargo date to the publication date.
+   * Ensure that the spacing in the cover page matches the template.
-   * Add cover page: Ensure the cursor is at the very beginning of the document, then select Insert -> Cover Page and select the relevant (provisional/update) template.
-Update the date in the purple circle and the embargo date to the publication date.
+   * Add page 2: Copy page 2 from the template and paste it in the document produced by rmarkdown.
+Some margins may need to be adjusted to display properly.
-   * Add footer: With the cursor still on the cover page, select Insert -> Footer and select the custom footer.
+   * Add footer: If this does not appear automatically, With the cursor still on the cover page, select Insert -> Footer and select the custom footer.
    * Add table of contents: Click on the end of last text line on the page “This is a National Publication” (page number 1).
 Select Insert –> Blank Page, so that a new blank page will be inserted.
 Next, select References –> Table of Contents.
 Choose Built-in template Automatic Table 1.
 Use the Format Painter to format the Contents title text to the same as the header for Introduction on the next page.
    * Centre the map (Figure 2).